kevinkanak/woke-readme/README.md

 and engage with the maintainers in [Discord](https://discord.gg/CDTTFXCf).

 # License
-This project is licensed under the [MIT license](https://github.com/Ackee-Blockchain/woke/blob/main/LICENSE).
+This project is licensed under the [ISC license](https://github.com/Ackee-Blockchain/woke/blob/main/LICENSE).